Energy efficiency and decarbonising heat

 Costs and savings

-Collectively, making homes more energy efficient reduces overall demand for energy, in turn reducing the need to build generating capacity.
-A number of bodies, including the CCC and the National Infrastructure Committee are, therefore, urging the government to prioritise energy efficiency.
+Collectively, making homes more energy efficient reduces overall demand for energy, reducing the need for imported fuels, and reducing the amount of clean electricity or low carbon gas needed to power heat pumps and boilers.
+A number of bodies, including the CCC and the National Infrastructure Committee are, therefore, urging the Government to prioritise energy efficiency.

-Energy efficiency measures will become even more cost effective when the UK begins to move away from natural gas heating (see our other briefing on options for future low carbon heating).
-Options for fuelling the new system that is needed to meet the Government’s net-zero emissions target – electricity and clean hydrogen – are more expensive than natural gas, so improving energy efficiency will help to offset some of this additional cost by minimising heat demand in the first place.
+Energy efficiency measures will become even more cost effective when the UK begins to move away from natural gas heating.
+Options for fuelling the new system that is needed to meet the Government’s net-zero emissions target – electricity and clean hydrogen – are currently more expensive than natural gas, so improving energy efficiency will help to offset some of this additional cost by minimising heat demand in the first place.

 For example, one study suggests including insulation measures during the transition to a more electrified energy system could save almost £100 billion by 2050.
 However, as the cost of renewable energy continues to fall, the cost savings from energy efficiency measures will also fall.